magicsword-io/LOLDrivers/bin/yara-generator/README.md

   -d driver-files [driver-files ...]
                         Path to input directory (can be used multiple times) -o output-folder      Output file
-  --debug               Debug output
+  --strict              Include magic header and file size to make the rule more strict --debug               Debug output
 ```